swativ5/BMS-Hackathon/README.md

 ### Camera Issues
 - Check camera permissions
-- Try different camera indices (0, 1, 2...)
+- Try different camera indices (0, 1, 2, etc.)
-- Verify camera is not in use by other applications
+- Make sure the camera is not in use by other applications

 ### Microphone Issues
 - Check microphone permissions